P versus NP problem

 The P versus NP problem is a major unsolved problem in theoretical computer science.
-In informal terms, it asks whether every problem whose solution can be quickly verified can also be quickly solved.
+Informally, it asks whether every problem whose solution can be quickly verified can also be quickly solved.

-The informal term quickly, used above, means the existence of an algorithm solving the task that runs in polynomial time, such that the time to complete the task varies as a polynomial function on the size of the input to the algorithm (as opposed to, say, exponential time).
-The general class of questions for which some algorithm can provide an answer in polynomial time is "P" or "class P".
-For some questions, there is no known way to find an answer quickly, but if one is provided with information showing what the answer is, it is possible to verify the answer quickly.
-The class of questions for which an answer can be verified in polynomial time is NP, which stands for "nondeterministic polynomial time".
+Here, "quickly" means an algorithm exists that solves the task and runs in polynomial time (as opposed to, say, exponential time), meaning the task completion time is bounded above by a polynomial function on the size of the input to the algorithm.
+The general class of questions that some algorithm can answer in polynomial time is "P" or "class P".
+For some questions, there is no known way to find an answer quickly, but if provided with an answer, it can be verified quickly.
+The class of questions where an answer can be verified in polynomial time is "NP", standing for "nondeterministic polynomial time".

 An answer to the P versus NP question would determine whether problems that can be verified in polynomial time can also be solved in polynomial time.
-If it turns out that P ≠ NP, which is widely believed, it would mean that there are problems in NP that are harder to compute than to verify: they could not be solved in polynomial time, but the answer could be verified in polynomial time.
+If P ≠ NP, which is widely believed, it would mean that there are problems in NP that are harder to compute than to verify: they could not be solved in polynomial time, but the answer could be verified in polynomial time.

 The problem has been called the most important open problem in computer science.
 Aside from being an important problem in computational theory, a proof either way would have profound implications for mathematics, cryptography, algorithm research, artificial intelligence, game theory, multimedia processing, philosophy, economics and many other fields.

 It is one of the seven Millennium Prize Problems selected by the Clay Mathematics Institute, each of which carries a US$1,000,000 prize for the first correct solution.

 Example

-Consider Sudoku, a game where the player is given a partially filled-in grid of numbers and attempts to complete the grid following certain rules.
-Given an incomplete Sudoku grid, of any size, is there at least one legal solution?
-Any proposed solution is easily verified, and the time to check a solution grows slowly (polynomially) as the grid gets bigger.
-However, all known algorithms for finding solutions take, for difficult examples, time that grows exponentially as the grid gets bigger.
-So, Sudoku is in NP (quickly checkable) but does not seem to be in P (quickly solvable).
-Thousands of other problems seem similar, in that they are fast to check but slow to solve.
-Researchers have shown that many of the problems in NP have the extra property that a fast solution to any one of them could be used to build a quick solution to any other problem in NP, a property called NP-completeness.
-Decades of searching have not yielded a fast solution to any of these problems, so most scientists suspect that none of these problems can be solved quickly.
-This, however, has never been proven.
+Consider the following yes/no problem: given an incomplete Sudoku grid of size $n^2 \times n^2$, is there at least one legal solution where every row, column, and $n \times n$ square contains the integers 1 through $n^2$?
+It is straightforward to verify "yes" instances of this generalized Sudoku problem given a candidate solution.
+However, it is not known whether there is a polynomial-time algorithm that can correctly answer "yes" or "no" to all instances of this problem.
+Therefore, generalized Sudoku is in NP (quickly verifiable), but may or may not be in P (quickly solvable).
+(It is necessary to consider a generalized version of Sudoku, as any fixed size Sudoku has only a finite number of possible grids.
+In this case the problem is in P, as the answer can be found by table lookup.)